Agent Services

 Systemd unit structure

 Each service has a unit file in/etc/systemd/system/.
-Native Rust services run a binary from /opt/ados/bin/; the FastAPI service and the Python-backed services run through the virtual environment in /opt/ados/venv/.
+Native Rust services run a binary from /opt/ados/bin/; the Python-backed units run through the virtual environment in /opt/ados/venv/.
+The unit name stays stable even when the implementation is native: ados-mavlink runs ados-mavlink-router, ados-oled runs ados-display, ados-wfb runs ados-radio, ados-uplink-router runs ados-net, and ados-wfb-rx runs ados-groundlink.

 - PartOf: service stops when the supervisor stops